Have you been wondering how to become a therapist and what a career in therapy is like?

 Depending on the state or country, as well as the school providing the training, becoming a therapist after you have completed the required undergraduate courses can cost between $1,700 and $50,000 for the tuition and fees alone.

-How to become a therapist without a degree
+How to become a licensed therapist without a degree

 Becoming a therapist is an effort worth making.
 Nonetheless, it takes years and often a lot of money to get a license and open your practice.
 If you have always felt that helping people is your life calling, you can do so without becoming a psychotherapist in the traditional sense.

 For example, you can become a life coach of any specialty.
-Also, you can explore options such as learning neuro-linguistic programming or NLP, which explores how the language we use influences the way we feel and behave.
+Also, you can explore options such as learning neuro-linguistic programming (NLP), which explores how the language we use influences the way we feel and behave.

 Hypnotherapy can help many people cope better with stress, fear, adverse emotions, or quit unhealthy habits.
 Emotional freedom techniques (EFT) present a group of interventions that you can implement to help clients find relief from unhealthy patterns of thoughts and feelings.

-Rapid Transformational Therapy™ (RTT™) certification program is a practical, theory-based 300-hour hypnotherapy training course that provides you with all the skills and techniques you need to deliver quick and sustainable change to clients.
+Rapid Transformational Therapy® (RTT®) certification program is a practical, theory-based 300-hour hypnotherapy training course.
+It provides you with all the skills and techniques you need to deliver quick and sustainable change to clients.
 It is a way for you to get into therapy practice without having to spend years and thousands of dollars on additional education in the field.